What Is Accounts Receivable Turnover Ratio and How to Calculate It?

 Conduct thorough credit checks before extending credit to new customers to ensure they have a good payment history and reliable financial stability.
 You must define clear and concise credit terms that outline payment due dates, interest on late payments, and penalties for overdue accounts.

-2. Offer Incentives for early payments
+2. Offer incentives for early payments

 Provide discounts to customers who pay their invoices early.
 For example, a 2% discount for payments made within 10 days can encourage quicker payments.
 You can also start loyalty programs that reward customers for consistently paying on time.
 This can foster long-term relationships and prompt payments.